 - Play aggressive creatures and win quickly before my opponent gets to cast their powerful cards.

-- Destroy or counter everything my opponent does, then win with Dream Trawler.
+- Destroy or counter everything my opponent does, then win with a hard-to-deal with threat, like Dream Trawler.

 Examples of a bad plan: